AndreiZiureaev/capslockfix/README.md

 # A Linux driver that flashes the CapsLock LED after every system wake

 It's a workaround for CapsLock being on when waking after suspend on Ubuntu.
-There are probably much better ways of doing this un userspace, but I wanted to make some Linux drivers...
+There are probably much better ways of doing this in userspace, but I wanted to write some Linux drivers...

 ## Installing